Pro Bono and Charitable Work

-- Chambers was particularly festive on 15 December 2017, as members and staff donned Christmas jumpers as part of Christmas Jumper Day – a national initiative to fundraise for Save the Children.
+- Chambers was particularly festive on 13 December 2019, as members and staff wore Christmas jumpers as part of Christmas Jumper Day – a national initiative to fundraise for Save the Children.

-- In February 2018, Chambers was awash with baked goods in support of the London Legal Support Trust’s ‘Great Legal Bake’.
+- In February 2020, Members of Chambers and staff brought in baked goods in support of the London Legal Support Trust’s ‘Great Legal Bake’.

 Equality & Diversity

-Keating Chambers are strong supporters of the Equal Representation in Arbitration Pledge, which seeks to increase, on an equal opportunity basis, the number of women appointed as arbitrators in order to achieve a fair representation as soon practically possible, with the ultimate goal of full parity.
-Chambers promoted the Pledge at the recent book launch for 40 Under 40: International Arbitration, a collaboration between a diverse group of 40 arbitration practitioners, all under 40 years of age.
+Keating Chambers are strong supporters of the Equal Representation in Arbitration Pledge, which seeks to increase, on an equal opportunity basis, the number of women appointed as arbitrators in order to achieve a fair representation as soon as practically possible, with the ultimate goal of full parity.